yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/UFS.rst

  re-provisioned or re-partitioned.
 Also, this setup is non-volatile and persists across Power-On-Resets and needs to be done only once.

-For J721E EVM, pre populated configuration descriptor binary file can be found below.
-So, to provision UFS flash on J721e EVM:
+EVM users can find the pre-populated configuration descriptor binary file at the following link.
+To provision UFS flash on EVM:

 - Download the :download:`file </files/config_desc_data_ind_0>`
 - Execute below command to flash descriptor and reboot the board to see